agabhi017/Pac-Man/README.md

 * Build the project and execute "PAC-MAN.exe"

 #### Steps to modify arena or map:
+* The game currently has 5 different levels
 * The following notation is used for constructing the map/arena:
   * -1  ==> empty space
   * 1   ==> walls